 How do I use them?

-After brushing your teeth with a toothpaste tablet or toothpaste jelly, pop one mouthwash tablet into the mouth and take a sip of water to start the fizz.
+After brushing your teeth with a toothpaste tablet, pop one mouthwash tablet into the mouth and take a sip of water to start the fizz.
 Nibble and swish before spitting out.
 You can also dissolve a mouthwash tablet in a small amount of water and rinse the mouth that way.
 They can also be used throughout the day whenever you fancy a bit of oral refreshment.

 What are the benefits?